janaagaard75/janaagaard75.github.io/_posts/2019-05-02-part-1-javascript-version.md

 - Format files when saving them.
 - Default to indenting files with two spaces.
 - Add settings for the Spell Right extension.

+TODO: The code can be debugged in Visual Studio Code.

 The [final code base for part 1 on GitHub](https://github.com/janaagaard75/azure-functions-typescript/tree/1-javascript-version).
 If you a curious about the changes made in these last tweaks, take a look at the [commit history](https://github.com/janaagaard75/azure-functions-typescript/commits/1-javascript-version).